-- Convento della Presentazione al Tempio (Monastery of the Presentation) at Punta Telegrafo was built in the XVIII century and has a neoclassical façade.
-Inside you can find prestigious paints.
+- The Convent of the Presentazione al Tempio at Punta Telegrafo was built in the XVIII century.
+It has a neoclassical façade and several prestigious paintings preserved within.

-- Rocca Spagnola (Spanish Fortress), in Porto Santo Stefano, a military structure that was built by the Spanish between the end of the 16th and the start of the 17th century.
-It overlooks the historical centre of the town and was completely restored in the second half of the last century.
-Today it hosts the Museum of Ax Masters and other displays that include local archaeological artefacts.
+- Rocca Spagnola, in Porto Santo Stefano, is a military fortress built by the Spanish between the end of the 16th and the beginning of the 17th century.
+It overlooks the town’s historical centre and was restored in its entirety in the second half of the 20th century.
+Today it hosts the Museum of ‘Axe Masters’ and other displays, including local archaeological artefacts.

-- Forte Filippo and Forte Stella, in Porto Ercole.
-The Forte Filippo looks like an imposing fortified complex which develops on a quadrangular plan, the Forte Stella looks like a massive fortification, characterized by the presence of two forts, one external and one internal.
-Both date from the second half of the sixteenth century.
+- Forte Filippo and Forte Stella, located in Porto Ercole.
+Forte Filippo is an imposing fortified complex built on a quadrangular plan, while Forte Stella is characterized by an external and internal fort, which date back to the second half of the 16th century.

-- The church of St. Erasmus, in the historical centre of Porto Ercole, not far from the Porta Pisana.
-It is a baroque building with a very simple façade in the Tuscan style, with a portal surmounted by a triangular pediment and a small rose window that opens.
+- The Church of Sant’ Erasmo is located in the historical centre of Porto Ercole, not far from Porta Pisana.
+A Baroque building with a simple façade in the Tuscan style, it has a gateway topped by a triangular pediment and a small rose window.

-- During summer, visitors won’t want to miss the famous ‘Palio Marinaro,’ famed maritime race held around August 15 in Porto Santo Stefano.
+- During summertime, visitors won’t want to miss the ‘Palio Marinaro,’ the celebrated maritime race held around mid-August in Porto Santo Stefano.

-- By car: On the Aurelia road, exit at Orbetello Scalo and follow the signs to Orbetello; pass it and continue to Argentario.
+- By car: On the Aurelia road, exit at Orbetello Scalo.
+Once passed Orbetello, continue to Argentario.
 For those coming from the north, at Bocca dell'Albegna, exit at Giannella and follow the signs to Argentario.

 - By train: You can reach the Orbetello station on the railway line along the Tyrrhenian coast.

-- By plane: The nearest airports are in Rome and Pisa.
+- By plane: The nearest airports are Rome and Pisa.